neuronmaker/ArbitraryPrecision/README.md

 3. Creation and initialization
 4. Setting precision - tradeoff between precision and size/complexity
 5. Assignment operator that will copy the value and precision to the new variable

-## Why?

-I was trying to build a large number calculator when I was first learning to program.
-I want to build a library aimed at people who are where I was back then, something that is easy for a beginner to use.